asterixcapri/croppix/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://www.tldrlegal.com/license/mit-license)
 [![GitHub stars](https://img.shields.io/github/stars/asterixcapri/croppix?style=social)](https://github.com/asterixcapri/croppix)

-**Croppix** is an open-source image processing service based on [Sharp](https://sharp.pixelplumbing.com/) and [Smartcrop](https://github.com/jwagner/smartcrop.js), allowing dynamic generation of cropped and optimized images directly from URL parameters, with intelligent caching support on AWS S3.
+**Croppix** is an open-source image processing service based on [Sharp](https://sharp.pixelplumbing.com/) and [Amazon Rekognition](https://aws.amazon.com/rekognition/), allowing dynamic generation of cropped and optimized images directly from URL parameters, with intelligent caching support on AWS S3.

+The smart crop feature uses Amazon Rekognition to detect the main subject in an image, ensuring the most important content is always visible in the cropped result.

 Croppix is designed to be integrated into high-performance websites, serving optimized images directly from a CDN (like CloudFront), with automatic fallback to a processing server when cache is missed.